EverAzureRest/container-vpn/README.md

 6. Connect your ShadowSocks client to the public IP address returned using your password from step 5 and aes-256-cfb cypher - options in the shadowsocks GUI

-7. Configure your browser to use a ***SOCKS5*** proxy at 127.0.0.1:1080 - [Firefox Instructions](https://www.howtogeek.com/293213/how-to-configure-a-proxy-server-in-firefox/),  [Chrome Instructions](https://productforums.google.com/d/msg/chrome/9IDWpZ5-RAM/v68jStH77loJ)

-8. To delete/stop the server, run in PowerShell:
+7. To delete/stop the server, run in PowerShell:
 ```powershell
 simple_deployment/quickdeploy.ps1 -delete
 ```